 Rationale for antibiotic selection

-Although recommended in the 2003 WHO Guidelines, ampicillin/amoxicillin and trimethoprim-sulfamethoxazole were not proposed in the application for inclusion in the EML for typhoid fever due to the lack of data showing any benefit over comparators based on evidence from the systematic reviews identified.
+Although recommended in the 2003 WHO guidelines, ampicillin/amoxicillin and trimethoprim-sulfamethoxazole were not proposed in the application for inclusion in the EML for typhoid fever due to the lack of data showing any benefit over comparators based on evidence from the SRs identified.
 Chloramphenicol is recommended in the 2003 WHO guidelines but not in the 2012 WHO pocket book.
-There has been conflicting evidence from smaller trials, however, a large trial showed similar efficacy to gatifloxacin, a fourth-generation fluoroquinolone, but higher numbers of grade 1 and 2 adverse events.
-Due to the need to monitor blood counts, the long treatment duration, and the availability of alternative drugs, chloramphenicol was not proposed in the application for inclusion on the EML.
-The application proposed the inclusion of ofloxacin and ciprofloxacin on the EML and EMLc, supported by evidence from the systematic reviews and guidelines.
-More clinical trials evaluating ofloxacin have been performed, however, ofloxacin is not currently included in the EML.
+There has been conflicting evidence from smaller trials, however, a large trial showed similar efficacy to gatifloxacin, a fourth-generation fluoroquinolone, but higher numbers of Grade 1 and 2 adverse events.
+Due to the need to monitor blood counts, the long treatment duration and the availability of alternative drugs, chloramphenicol was not proposed in the application for inclusion on the EML.
+The application proposed the inclusion of ofloxacin and ciprofloxacin on the EML and EMLc, supported by evidence from the SRs and clinical practice guidelines (CPGs).
+More clinical trials evaluating ofloxacin have been performed, however, ofloxacin is not currently included on the EML.
 As ciprofloxacin is currently listed and has similar clinical performance, for parsimony, ciprofloxacin only could be considered.
-Although included in the 2003 WHO guidelines, the evidence from the systematic reviews did not support listing of cefixime.
+Although included in the 2003 WHO guidelines, the evidence from the SRs did not support listing of cefixime.
 In comparisons with fluoroquinolones, cefixime, showed higher number of failures and longer FCTs, however, in comparisons with chloramphenicol, it compared favourably.
-The application also proposed listing ceftriaxone and azithromycin on the EML and EMLc for typhoid fever, supported from evidence from SR and CPG.
+The application also proposed listing ceftriaxone and azithromycin on the EML and EMLc for typhoid fever, supported by evidence from SR and CPGs.

-The Expert Committee agreed that knowledge of the local resistance patterns for S. Typhi and S. Paratyphi strains was critical for making empiric treatment choices in the the treatment of enteric fever, noting that there are reports of high rates of fluoroquinolone resistance in some settings.
-This is the first time the EC has considered resistance patterns in making specific recommendations for empiric treatment.
+The Expert Committee agreed that knowledge of the local resistance patterns for S.typhi and S. paratyphi strains was critical for making empiric treatment choices in the treatment of enteric fever, noting that there are reports of high rates of fluoroquinolone resistance in some settings.
+This is the first time the Expert Committee has considered resistance patterns in making specific recommendations for empiric treatment.
 The Expert Committee considered the various antibiotics proposed in the application under the guiding principle of parsimony and selected first- and second-choice antibiotics for this indication for inclusion on the EML and EMLc.

 1. Global, regional, and national age-sex specific mortality for 264 causes of death, 1980-2016: a systematic analysis for the Global Burden of Disease Study 2016.
 Lancet.
-2017;390(10100):1151-210.
+2017;390(10100):1151– 210.
 2. Levine MM, Simon R. The Gathering Storm: Is Untreatable Typhoid Fever on the Way? mBio.
 2018;9(2).
 3. Parry CM, Hien TT, Dougan G, White NJ, Farrar JJ.
 Typhoid fever.
 N Engl J Med.
-2002;347(22):1770-82.
+2002;347(22): 1770–82.
 4. Klemm EJ, Shakoor S, Page AJ, Qamar FN, Judge K, Saeed DK, et al. Emergence of an Extensively Drug-Resistant Salmonella enterica Serovar Typhi Clone Harboring a Promiscuous Plasmid Encoding Resistance to Fluoroquinolones and Third-Generation Cephalosporins. mBio.
 2018;9(1).
 5. World Health Organization.
 Background document: The diagnosis, treatment and prevention of typhoid fever.
 Geneva: World Health Organization; 2003.
-6. New typhoid vaccine to receive Gavi support [Internet].
-Available from https://www.gavi.org/library/news/statements/2018/new-typhoid-vaccine-to-receive-gavi-support/, accessed 7 March 2019.
-2018.
+6. Gavi.
+New typhoid vaccine to receive Gavi support [website].
+Geneva: Gavi; 2018. (https:// www.gavi.org/library/news/statements/2018/new-typhoid-vaccine-to-receive-gavi-support/, accessed 7 March 2019).
 7. Arjyal A, Basnyat B, Koirala S, Karkey A, Dongol S, Agrawaal KK, et al. Gatifloxacin versus chloramphenicol for uncomplicated enteric fever: an open-label, randomised, controlled trial.
 Lancet Infect Dis.
-2011;11(6):445-54.
+2011;11(6):445–54.
 8. Effa EE, Lassi ZS, Critchley JA, Garner P, Sinclair D, Olliaro PL, et al. Fluoroquinolones for treating typhoid and paratyphoid fever (enteric fever).
-Cochrane Database Syst Rev. 2011(10):Cd004530.
+Cochrane Database Syst Rev. 2011(10):CD004530.
 9. Thaver D, Zaidi AK, Critchley JA, Azmatullah A, Madni SA, Bhutta ZA.
 Fluoroquinolones for treating typhoid and paratyphoid fever (enteric fever).
 Cochrane Database Syst Rev. 2008(4):CD004530.
 10. Pandit A, Arjyal A, Day JN, Paudyal B, Dangol S, Zimmerman MD, et al. An open randomized comparison of gatifloxacin versus cefixime for the treatment of uncomplicated enteric fever.
 PLoS One.
 2007;2(6):e542.
 11. Dolecek C, Tran TP, Nguyen NR, Le TP, Ha V, Phung QT, et al. A multi-center randomised controlled trial of gatifloxacin versus azithromycin for the treatment of uncomplicated typhoid fever in children and adults in Vietnam.
 PLoS One.
 2008;3(5):e2188.
 12. Effa EE, Bukirwa H. Azithromycin for treating uncomplicated typhoid and paratyphoid fever (enteric fever).
-Cochrane Database Syst Rev. 2008(4):Cd006083.
+Cochrane Database Syst Rev. 2008(4):CD006083.
 13. Koirala S, Basnyat B, Arjyal A, Shilpakar O, Shrestha K, Shrestha R, et al. Gatifloxacin versus ofloxacin for the treatment of uncomplicated enteric fever in Nepal: an open-label, randomized, controlled trial.
 PLoS Negl Trop Dis.
 2013;7(10):e2523.
 14. Arjyal A, Basnyat B, Nhan HT, Koirala S, Giri A, Joshi N, et al. Gatifloxacin versus ceftriaxone for uncomplicated enteric fever in Nepal: an open-label, two-centre, randomised controlled trial.
 Lancet Infect Dis.
-2016;16(5):535-45.
-15. Recommendations for management of common childhood conditions.
+2016;16(5):535–45.
+15. WHO.
+Recommendations for management of common childhood conditions.
 Evidence for technical update of pocket book recommendations.
-Newborn conditions, dysentery, pneumonia, oxygen use and delivery, common causes of fever, severe acute malnutrition and supportive care Geneva: World Health Organization; 2012.
-Available from: http://www.who.int/maternal_child_adolescent/documents/management_childhood_conditions/en/.
+Newborn conditions, dysentery, pneumonia, oxygen use and delivery, common causes of fever, severe acute malnutrition and supportive care.
+Geneva: World Health Organization; 2012.
+Available from http://www.who.int/maternal_child_ adolescent/documents/management_childhood_conditions/en/, accessed 10 September 2019.